js-bits/dom-parser/README.md

-# xml-parser
-Cross-environment (nodejs/web) XML parser
+# Cross-environment (nodejs/web) DOM parser for XML and HTML